 1. Drain and rinse the peas.
 Put into a saucepan with 2-3 dried shiitake mushrooms and add water to just cover.
 Bring to a boil and cook covered until just tender, about 20-30 minutes.
 Add ½ tsp salt once they are tender.
 Turn off the heat, cover, and set the peas aside to steam in their broth.
+This can be done ahead of time.

 4. While the tomato is cooking down, drain the black-eyed peas, reserving the broth.
 Slice the dried shiitakes.
 Add the cooked black-eyed peas, sliced shiitakes, and ½ cup of the reserved broth or water to the tomatoes.
 Cook until the peas are soft, but not falling apart, about 5 -10 minutes, adding more broth if needed.
 The curry should be thick.